-The April 2023 edition is a special report on the intersection of peace journalism and climate change, and features reports from Pakistan, Cameroon, Kosovo, and Myanmar.
+- April 2023 – A special report on the intersection of peace journalism and climate change, and features reports from Pakistan, Cameroon, Kosovo, and Myanmar.
 The Peace Journalist magazine is a publication of the Center for Global Peace Journalism at Park University in Parkville, Missouri.

-The October 2022 edition features a special report on a project that brings together Pakistani and Indian journalists, as well as dispatches from Ukraine, Cameroon, and Italy.
+- October 2022 – A special report on a project that brings together Pakistani and Indian journalists, as well as dispatches from Ukraine, Cameroon, and Italy.

 - April 2022 – A special report about the Center for Global Peace Journalism’s 10th anniversary celebration; dispatches from Kosovo, Nigeria, and East Africa; and an analysis of Western and Russian photojournalism from the Ukraine war.